i11g/Appium-Tests/README.md

 * [License](#license)

 ## General Information
-This project shows how to perform an integration testing and end to ent testing on Single Page Application using QUnit and Playwright.The two tools are used to develop a number of testing suites allowing for thorough check of application integration and UI functionalities.
+This project shows how to develop testing solutions using Appium Inspector and Android Studio and Playwright for different web applications.

 ## Technologies Used
-- JS ES6, QUnit and Playwright
+- Appium Inspector, Android Studio

 ## Acknowledgements
 - Many thanks to SoftUni

 ## Contact